haliphax/aethersprite/README.md

   Disable other commands per-server and per-channel
 - `only`
   Only allow whitelisted commands in a channel
-- `poll`
-  Create and manage polls that members can vote on
-- `roles`
-  Allow members to manage their own membership in chosen roles
 - `settings`
   Manipulate the bot's settings